 (Myrtle Beach, South Carolina)

 A month ago I left South Carolina armed with a signed land purchase contract, my trusty dog Savannah, ...

 (Taos, New Mexico)

-Two years ago I began the first step in my journey to create an organization dedicated to helping ...
+I began the second step in my journey to create an organization dedicated to helping veterans in need ...

 Our fantastic team of volunteers was brought together from a wide range of diverse backgrounds from veterans and non-veterans, blog writers, designers, consultants, strategists, as well as passionate individuals interested in giving back to veterans and protecting the environment.

 Ryan is the brains of the entire movement.
 He served in the United States Army specializing in Psychological Operations and has multiple tours to Afghanistan, both as a soldier and contractor, under his belt.
 After suffering from PTSD with little help from the VA, he established Veterans Off-Grid to help fellow struggling veterans feel the pride of serving.

 Jennifer is a writer, yogini, Reiki energy worker, and mother of three boys.
 She first became involved with Veterans Off-Grid in the Fall of 2017 when she wrote a story about Ryan Timmermans and his mission to help veterans in Taos, New Mexico's blog magazine, LiveTaos.com.
 Since then she came on board to promote Fundraising and Community Outreach.
 As a Yoga teacher and Reiki energy adept she is deeply connected with holistic approaches to healing trauma and making a difference for a better world through community, awareness, and sustainability.